Insights From The Bible

 When I talk of idling, I am reminded of a time in 2007 when I visited Mr. Chris Walters, a helpful gentleman from England who was then volunteering as a Music teacher at Starehe Boys' Centre.
-As I settled on a seat in Mr. Walter's house, I saw a poster on the wall that said, "Don't just sit there; do something!"
+As I settled on a seat in Mr. Walter's house, I saw a hanging on the wall that said, "Don't just sit there; do something!"

-That poster had such a huge impression on me that I later on printed a notice with a similar message and hung it on a wall in my room here at home.
+That hanging had such a huge impression on me that I later on printed a notice with a similar message and hung it on a wall in my room here at home.
 Its message explains why I strive to keep myself busy these days.
 Like I always carry a book with me when going for a trip or visiting a barbershop just in case I am told to wait.
 I have taken to heart the observation of Stephen King, the best-selling novelist who said:

 Books are the perfect entertainment: no commercials, no batteries, hours of enjoyment for each dollar spent.
 What I wonder is why everybody doesn't carry a book around for those inevitable dead spots in life.And keeping my mind active has on most days improved the quality of my sleep at night.
 I intend to continue staying active not only by reading but also by engaging in such hobbies of mine as writing, singing, walking and playing the piano.